New Zealand

 1. The employee/consultant pays for the shares on the “Purchase Date” that you set in the agreement;

-2. On the Purchase Date, the company secretary issues share certificates in the name of the employee/consultant and he then becomes a shareholder of the company.
-The numbers of the share certificates and the number of shares covered by each certificate should match the vesting schedule;
+2. On the Purchase Date, the company secretary issues share certificates in the name of the employee/consultant, and he then becomes a company shareholder.
+The number of the share certificates and the number of shares covered by each certificate should match the vesting schedule;

 3. The employee/consultant signs a document known as a “Share Power” and delivers this document to the company secretary;